 Footwear

 You probably picture yourself walking cracked plains in your heftiest hiking boots, but these are heavy and will take up a lot of space.
-Something lightweight will do much better, such as a pair of waterproof, lightweight trail runners.
+Packing light is key, and something lightweight will do much better, such as a pair of waterproof, lightweight trail runners.
+If you’re talking a walking safari, make sure they’re comfortable and nice and padded as well.
 In this heat you’ll want something as breathable as possible.

 Essentials

-Skin-covering clothing is important, but If you go on an African safari without insect repellent you’ll likely be massacred.
+- Insect repellent – Skin-covering clothing is important, but if you go on an African safari without insect repellent you’ll likely be massacred.
 You’ll want to bring an insect repellent with you, with a high DEET count (at least 95%).
 These products don’t smell pleasant, but are vital in keeping the insects at bay.
-One application should last around eight hours. - Sunscreen
+One application should last around eight hours.

 Gadgets